 Tracy Perkins, Assistant Professor in the Department of Sociology and Criminology at Howard University, received a Haury Visiting Associateship Award in January 2018.
 Perkin's project, "Ward Valley and the Fight to Protect Tribal Lands" examines a largely undocumented anti-nuclear waste landfill campaign that took place in the Mojave Desert's Ward Valley from the late 1980s to the late 1990s.
 "My experience with the Haury Program", said Perkins, "was a rich one.
 I am hopeful that the relationships that I built this spring will result in future collaborations".
 The project highlights the role of Native Americans in the US environmental justice movement and will help educators teach students about the inextricably linked nature of social justice and environmental concerns.
 "I hope this work contributes to the next generation's sense of pride in the accomplishments of those that came before them, and in doing so, increase their own sense of being able to make change in the world", said Perkins.

 For each award, the Agnese Nelms Haury Program in Environment and Social Justice provides a one-time grant of up to $20,000, exclusively for researchers, scholars or non-academic professionals outside the Southern Arizona area.
 Grants are awarded to support service work, research or advocacy, always in collaboration with UA colleagues and/or Southwest communities.

 The Haury Program accepts applications for Visiting Associates each fall as funds are available.
 Awards may be granted to support a wide range of projects or activities, including workshops and presentations on the UA campus, research working with local scholars or resources and more.

-The Haury Program will accept applications for new Visiting Associates in fall 2018.
+The Haury Program is accepting applications for new Visiting Associates here.